olhub2016/olrootm/README.md

 #D.

- When some OVERLAY ROOT is set in the OVERLAY PARTITION immediately ( without any enclosing dir ) ,
+ When some OVERLAY ROOT is set in the OVERLAY ROOT PARTITION immediately ( without any enclosing dir ) ,
  one can BOOT into the system merged with ANY OVERLAY ROOT .

   In Archlinux , being within BASE System ,